peterbabic/openwrt-mr200/README.md

 ## Revert to TP-Link stock firmware

-**Important:** Always revert back to the same version in which you switched from.
+**Important:** Always revert back to the same stock firmware version which was used to prepare the recovery image.

 ```bash
 cd firmware